What to do if your laptop's sound isn't working

 - Go to Settings > System > Sound.

-- Scroll down to the Advanced section and select All sound devices.
+- Scroll down to the Advanced section near the bottom and click directly on All sound devices.

 Disable audio enhancements